Kind Corner: The Benefits of Online Training

-More than a year into pandemic life, we’ve learned that behaviour modification from a distance can be a wonderful option for people and their dogs, with a number of advantages and benefits.
+With the pandemic life, we learned that behaviour modification from a distance is a wonderful option for people and their dogs, with a number of advantages and benefits.

 For the clients, it’s more relaxing than having a stranger in their home, and less of a disruption of their day.
 Many of my client dogs are not comfortable having strangers in their homes, so doing consults this way means these dogs are less stressed, and I don’t have to worry about aggression directed towards me.
 I get to see the dogs happy and comfortable at home with their families through the computer.

 I switched to doing all of my initial behaviour consultations via Zoom in May of 2021, and I was so happy with the format and results that I’m continuing it indefinitely.
 Doing online training and behaviour consultations allow me to see clients who live outside of my immediate service area and, without the need for driving between sessions, I can see more clients in a day.